madabonikoushik/ClearSpends/README.md

 # ClearSpends – Financial Planner App

 ClearSpends is a modern financial planning application designed to help users gain full control over their finances.
 Built with HTML, CSS, JavaScript, React, and Vite, the app offers a seamless, responsive, and intuitive interface to manage budgets, track expenses, and visualize spending patterns.
-Whether you're planning monthly budgets or tracking daily transactions, ClearSpends simplifies financial management with real-time data updates and dynamic visualizations.
+Whether you're planning monthly budgets or tracking daily transactions, ClearSpends simplifies financial management with real-time data updates and dynamic visualizations.You can view the site here:https://moonlit-dango-7464d8.netlify.app/

 # Key Features: